 Each cell group in each layer is connected to all the other groups of the cortical column with its own synaptic strength and probability.
 The values in matrix P indicate the probability that a neuron in group A (e.g. the PV cells in layer 4) is connected to a neuron in group B (e.g. the SST cells in layer 5).
 Excitatory postsynaptic currents (EPSCs) have two components mediated by AMPA and NMDA receptors, respectively.
 Inhibitory postsynaptic currents (IPSCs) are mediated by GABAA receptors.

 The inputs to model neurons consist of three main components: background noise, external (e.g. sensory) input and recurrent input from within the column.
-EPSCs/IPSCs due to background noise are mediated in the model exclusively by AMPA receptors (Ibg,AMPA(t)) The recurrent input from within the column is given by the sum of IAMPA(t), INMDA(t), IGABA(t).
+EPSCs/IPSCs due to background noise are mediated in the model exclusively by AMPA receptors (Ibg,AMPA(t)) and those due to external stimuli (i.e. originating from outside the column) are represented by Iext(t).
+This external current may include, for example, constant feedforward or feedback inputs from other brain areas, or brief input perturbations to specific cell types.
+The recurrent input from within the column is given by the sum of IAMPA(t), INMDA(t), IGABA(t).
 These are all the inputs from all the other (presynaptic) neurons projecting to the neuron under consideration.

 The total synaptic current that each neuron receives is given by: